Search Dental Tribune

 save

-VIENNA, Austria: As part of the International Osteology Symposium, which will take place in Vienna next week, Patent Medical will host a corporate symposium on Symbionic Teeth.
+VIENNA, Austria: As part of the International Osteology Symposium in Vienna, Patent Medical will host a corporate symposium on Symbionic Teeth on 23 April.
 The session will feature renowned implantology experts Prof. Anton Sculean and Dr Roland Glauser, who will discuss the Swiss company’s latest tooth replacement concept.

 Natural teeth are protected by a soft-tissue defence barrier that helps limit plaque migration and bacterial invasion.
 When a tooth is lost, this protective barrier is lost too.
 According to Patent Medical, the Symbionic Teeth concept is designed to restore this protection by forming a mucosal defence barrier and is intended to address common biological complications associated with implant therapy.
 A meta-analysis has reported prevalence rates of 43% for peri-implant mucositis and 22% for peri-implantitis.